Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 \subsection{Overdamped Langevin dynamics and the unadjusted Langevin algorithm (ULA)}

 Let $Y$ be a $\R^d$--valued random variable with unnormalized target density $\pi$.
 A stochastic differential equation (SDE) that has $\pi$ as its invariant density is the so-called OLD:

-Here, $\beta>0$ denotes the temperature and $W(t)$ is a standard Brownian motion on $\R^d$.
+Here, $W(t)$ is a standard Brownian motion on $\R^d$.
 By ergodicity, expectations of test functions $\phi:\R^d\to \R^d$ with respect to $\pi$ can be approximated by the time average of $\phi(y)$ over a single trajectory, e.g., \cite[Section 2.4]{pavliotis2014stochastic}:

 To practically use this relation to estimate expectations with respect to $\pi$, the Langevin dynamics must be discretized.
 An Euler-Maruyama discretization of \eqref{eq:old} yields

 where $\xi^{k+1} \sim \mathcal{N}(0,\mathbf{I})$ are independent, $h$ is the step size, and $Y_k = Y(kh)$; see \cite{kloeden1992stochastic} for a general overview of SDE discretization schemes.
 The expectation is then approximated by